huichiayu/nth_mse.github.io/course_materials/MSE590400_Calendar.md

 </table>

-$^*$ This is the tentative schedule still under development.
-The overall content should be similar, but not guaranteed to be exact.
+$^*$ This is a tentative schedule still under development.
+The overall content should be similar, but not guaranteed to be exactly the same.
 If deadlines change, substantial notice will be given!